 The Sasanqua camellia varieties are generally more tolerant to sun, but less tolerant to cold and produce larger blooms during spring to early summer.
 So camellias sasanqua are perfect for growing in pots on sunny balconies.
 Camellia sasanqua is generally faster-growing than Camellia japonica (Japanese camellia).

-Camellias can also be grown from cuttings (how to grow camellia plant from cuttings, how to grow tea plant from seeds)
+Camellias can also be grown from cuttings (how to grow camellia plant from cuttings, how to grow tea from seed at home)

 Best Camellias For Containers: Best Sasanqua Camellias